hector-eag85/petu-triadic-structural-closure-atlas/README.md

 Status: PASS_FINAL_LOG_AUDIT_WITH_SCOPE_NOTE.

 Scope note: source-table and packaged-log audit passed.
-Full raw-data re-execution was not performed inside the chat audit; the repository provides scripts, RUN_ORDER and public data-source documentation for reproducibility.
+Full raw-data re-execution was not performed inside the audit; the repository provides scripts, RUN_ORDER and public data-source documentation for reproducibility.